tbishaw-stat6250/course-questions-wiki/week-08/README.md

 - Question (lceballos-stat6250): Why is it always best to include INPUT and PUT functions in your programs?
 - Answer (lceballos-stat6250): To avoid data type mismatches and circumvent automatic conversion.
 - *Question* (sbagdi-stat6250): How are functions INPUT and PUT different from each other?
+- *Question*(kamirneni-stat6250): When converting data, what is the result if one forgets to skip the INPUT function?
+- *Answer*(kamirneni-stat6250): SAS detects the mismatched variables and tries an automatic character to numeric conversion or vice versa.
+This process is not always successful.
+It is recommended to include INPUT and PUT function.

 [Course Textbook Chapter 13, Problem 4]